 - Thanks to the dedication of an intrepid band of volunteers led by Vic Edwards, the COD Centenary Project has been extremely successful and we have seen the re-launch of:-

 - COD no. 6 Kathleen

-- Two of these have been sold to private owners and two are available for hire
+- Two of these have been sold to private owners and three are available for hire

 * The illustrated story of the restoration of Number 8 “Gwalch” was documented in the “CODBLOG” item on this website.